ikthyandr/llm-infra-bench/README.md

 ### Running as a Standalone Library

-1. Ensure you have Python 3.8+ and Docker installed.
+1. Ensure you have Python 3.8+ installed.
 2. Install dependencies:
    ```bash
    pip3 install -r requirements.txt